 1. The DLC cannot be located by the I/M Inspector.
-This
+This choice will be an Unpaid/Abort.

 The inspector is unable to locate the DLC on the vehicle because he or she is not familiar with the vehicle or does not have the reference material to help him or her locate the DLC.
 Simply, it is not a problem with the vehicle that is preventing the inspection, but it is the inspector's inability to locate the DLC.